 Country of residence: Germany

 Short bio: Pierre-Adrien Hanania is Capgemini’s Chief-of-Staff to the Public Sector and Global Offer Leader for Data & AI in Public Services.
-He focuses on how the right and intelligent use of data can help organizations deliver augmented public services to the citizens.
+He focuses on how the right and intelligent use of data can help organisations deliver augmented public services to the citizens.
 Based in Berlin and covering activities across over 18 countries, Pierre-Adrien also drives the partnership with the United Nation’s ITU, with which Capgemini contributes to the AI4Good Summit since 2020.
 Prior to Capgemini, Pierre-Adrien worked for various European think-tanks, and has graduated in European Affairs at Sciences Po Paris.
 Pierre-Adrien was born in Paris, and grew up between Paris and Berlin.

 You shifted from political analyst to business and tech consultant.
 What prompted this decision?
 Is the one field interacting with the other on your daily job today?